The AOC 24V2H is a budget 24″ 1080p IPS monitor with AMD FreeSync and an ultra-slim design.

-The AOC 24V2H is an affordable 24″ 1080p monitor that features an IPS panel, AMD FreeSync, and an eye-catching ultra-thin design.
+The AOC 24V2H is an affordable 24″ 1080p monitor that includes an IPS panel, AMD FreeSync, and an eye-catching ultra-thin design.

-In comparison to VA panel displays, you get a lower contrast ratio, so black shades won’t be as deep, but the colors overall will be more vibrant and precise, even fit for some entry-level color-critical work.
+In comparison to VA panel displays, you get a lower contrast ratio, so blacks won’t be as deep.
+Still, the colors overall will be more vibrant and precise, even fit for some entry-level color-critical work.

-As far as TN panels are concerned, the AOC 24V2H will provide you with a notably better picture quality even than that of more expensive TN models.
+As far as TN panels are concerned, the AOC 24V2H will provide you with a notably better picture quality, even better than some more expensive TN models.

-The AOC 24V2H has a flicker-free backlight and an integrated low-blue light filter with four different presets (Multimedia, Internet, Office, and Reading) which you can use depending to what type of content you’re viewing.
+The AOC 24V2H has a flicker-free backlight, and an integrated low-blue light filter with four different presets (Multimedia, Internet, Office, and Reading), which you can use depending on what type of content you’re viewing.